 Brooks told The Oxford Student, “Annoyingly, the most important part of planning a ball is the thing that is designed to go unnoticed.
 Without the core infrastructure, such as lighting, water and electricity, the ball could not go ahead, and even if 99% of guests have a greatly enjoyable evening, if one person gets food poisoning or trips into the lake – whether due to their own inebriation or not – the night can’t be considered a success.”

 Because of this, she said, “The most expensive part of the ball was the critical infrastructure… 15% of our budget was spent with one supplier alone who was to supply lighting for the entire event area… In fact, nearly 30% of our budget is for logistics spending: toilets, first aid, electric, marquees, tree surgeon, cleaning etc.”

-Here there is a difference with the Austrian ball tradition, based on conversation with Stepanik, who has experience organising balls, having organised a charity ball in Vienna to raise money for Syrian children in 2018.
-He said, rather than logistical spending, “The main cost factor [for Austrian balls] is the location which can easily account for almost half of the total expenses.”
-The Imperial Palace, where the Elmayer ball took place, costs over €30000 (roughly £27000) to book for a few thousand guests in a night, according to Stepanik.
+Here there is a difference with the Austrian ball tradition.
+Stepanik, who has experience organising balls, having organised a charity ball in Vienna to raise money for Syrian children in 2018 said: “The main cost factor [for Austrian balls] is the location which can easily account for almost half of the total expenses.”
+The Imperial Palace, where the Elmayer ball took place, costs over €30000 (roughly £27000) to book for a few thousand guests in a night.

 Strikingly, this cost factor does not come into play for Oxford balls, whose free access to college grounds makes paying for the location of a ball unimportant.